wdi-sg/activerecord-intro/readme.md

 we want.

-Essentially, in order to store and retrieve information, a lot of what we do today in ruby will look like some form of the equation:
+Essentially, in order to store and retrieve information, a lot of what we do today in Ruby will look like some form of the equation:

  > **Noun** + **Verb** = **Data**
  > Class.method # Class (Noun) method (Verb)